yalmip/yalmip.github.io/yalmip/solvers.md

 ---
-title: "Download"
+title: "Solvers"
 layout: single
 ---

 One of the core ideas in YALMIP is to rely on external solvers for the low-level numerical solution of optimization problem.
 YALMIP concentrates on efficient modeling and high-level algorithms.

-!!!
-Recommended installation
+## Recommended installation

 Linear programming can be solved by quadratic programming which can be solved by second-order cone programming which can be solved by semidefinite programming.
 Hence, in theory, you only need a semidefinite programming solver if you only solve linear problems.